jfkriz/20240619-async-weather/README.md

 }
 ```

-You can imaging the complex processing on the backend to retrieve and process weather data.
+You can imagine the complex processing on the backend to retrieve and process weather data.
 We have all the data from Lunken Airport from 1948-08-01 up to and including 2024-06-07.

 To measure the time it takes for a single call you can do something like this, or using StopWatch or timer functionality in whatever coding language your are using.
 Unix Curl: `time curl -H "api-key: YOUR-TEAM-NAME" https://c3weatherapi.azurewebsites.net/2020-01-01`